 (2) Includes shares of Class A common stock to be issued upon exercise of options granted pursuant to an individual compensation agreement with a consultant.
-In 2003, we agreed to exchange 186,385 of these options for 18,638 shares of Class A common stock, and that exchange is scheduled to be consummated in 2005.
+We have agreed to exchange 186,385 of these options for 18,638 shares of Class A common stock.